 Parkitect is a theme park simulation game developed by Texel Raptor.
-It is available on Steam and humble bundle.
-The humble bundle link is a referral, I get a small commission if you purchase the game through it.
+It is available on Steam and Humble Bundle.
 This game was reviewed by Joseph Pugh.

 Parkitect puts you in the big comfy armchair of, well, a Parkitect.
 It’s up to you to design, run and manage a theme park of your own creation.
 You can do this via a campaign mode, or just by building your own park from scratch.
 Campaign mode has you creating a park in a variety of goal-oriented levels.
 You can also build one in a free play mode with a set of stock maps or ones you have unlocked from the campaign.
 If you are feeling particularly creative you can even make your own map and scenario.